Can You Drink the Tap Water in Las Vegas (Should You?)

 Las Vegas is a popular destination for travelers, but should you drink the tap water?
 We’ve all taken a drink from the hotel bathroom faucet in the middle of the night during a trip.
 It usually tastes pretty bad, but it’s generally safe to drink.
 Can the same be said for Las Vegas?

-Many people choose to drink bottled water while in Las Vegas, though they could safely drink tap water.
-The water in Las Vegas doesn’t taste very good and can have a very chlorine taste.
+Many people choose to drink bottled water while in Vegas, though they can safely drink tap water.
+Las Vegas drinking water doesn’t taste very good and can have a very chlorine taste.
 But, if you need to, you can safely grab some drinking water from the tap in Las Vegas.

 Is the Tap Water in Las Vegas Really Safe to Drink?

-For pregnant women and people with a weakened immune system, it’s recommended to consult with their doctors first before drinking any new city’s water.
-Most doctors won’t have any concerns, but it’s still better to check and make sure first.
+Pregnant women and people with a weakened immune system should consult with their doctors first before drinking any new city’s water.
+Most doctors won’t have any concerns, but it’s better to check and make sure first.

 Why Your Doctor May Suggest You Go for Bottled Water

-If you’re pregnant or have a lowered immune system, your doctor may go ahead and suggest you stick to bottled water.
+If you’re pregnant or have a lowered immune system, your doctor may suggest you stick to bottled water.
 Why?

 What to Do If You Don’t Want to Drink the Tap Water

 Some people just don’t want to drink tap water.
 It can have a very chlorine taste to it, or they’re just used to their water from home.
-Also, Las Vegas has very hard water due to the high levels of calcium found in the area.
-Here are some ideas of what to do if you’d rather have water from a bottle than the sink.
+Here are some ideas of what to do if you’d rather avoid drinking water from the tap.

 Hotel Provided Bottled Water

-Many hotels will provide a couple of water bottles in the mini-fridge for you before you check in.
-Depending on the hotel, you can request to have them replaced daily or more often for easy convenience.
+Many Vegas hotels will provide a couple of water bottles in your room daily as part of housekeeping.
+Depending on the hotel, you can request to have them replaced daily or more often if needed.

-You can also check at the front desk and see if they have any.
-Some hotels will have complimentary water bottles, while others will charge you for one or send you to a vending machine.
+You can also check the front desk to see if they have any.
+Some hotels will have complimentary water bottles; others will charge you for one or send you to a vending machine for bottled spring water.
 If you’re looking for convenience, the hotel may be able to help you out.

 However, you should check to see if bottled water comes with a fee.
-It’s common enough and not necessarily a bad thing, but you don’t want a surprise fee when you go to check out.
+It’s common enough and not necessarily bad, but you don’t want a surprise fee when you go to check out.

 Buy Bottled Water

-As a cheaper option, you can also try going out to the various tourist shops around your hotel.
+As a cheaper option, you can also try visiting the various tourist shops around your hotel.
 Pretty much everyone will have the basics – Las Vegas tee shirts, shot glasses, chips, and bottled drinks.

 Different shops will have different prices on water.
-Bigger bottles are usually cheaper per ounce, but they can be difficult to deal with.
-You can also purchase a reusable water bottle and refill that with a big bottle of water.
+Bigger bottles are usually cheaper per ounce, but they can be difficult to carry.
+You could also purchase a reusable water bottle and refill that with a bigger bottle of water.

-A lot of people will also sell cold water bottles on the street for a dollar.
+A lot of people also sell cold water bottles on the street for a dollar or two.
 This is pretty common, and as long as the seal is still intact on the lid, you should feel safe drinking it.

 Hotel Bars Have Water

-If you’re staying in a hotel/casino, which is difficult not to do when staying in Las Vegas, they may offer free drinks for gamblers.
+If you’re staying in a hotel/casino, which is difficult not to do when staying in Sin City, they may offer free drinks for gamblers.
 While you sit and play solitaire on the bar top’s touch screens or pull the slot machine lever, people are more than happy to keep you filled up on liquid.

 And besides, gambling is one of Las Vegas’s biggest draws!
 Why go if not to pull at least one slot lever to score a free drink?